 Karijini National Park can only be described as the world’s best playground for adults and kids alike.
-Every gorge seems to be more beautiful than the previous and you can spend days and days exploring the amazing national park without getting bored!
+Every gorge seems to be more beautiful than the previous one and you can spend days and days exploring the amazing national park without getting bored!
 I still savor every day and night spent in this breathtaking Western Australian National Park.
-The East of Australia might be the most visited side of the country, but the West will leave you dreaming for years to come.
+The East of Australia might be the most visited side of the country, but Western Australia will leave you dreaming for years to come.

 Karijini National Park: My Nr 1 National Park In Australia

 Nestled land-inwards between Port Hedland and Exmouth, close to the small and surprisingly green town of Tom Price you will find this Australian hidden treasure, Karijini National Park.
 Ask most Australians themselves and they will never have heard of Karijini National Park.
 So you’re hearing it here first!